Purchase Orders Overview

 The purchase order process begins with demand analysis and requirement planning, where current stock levels are assessed and replenishment needs are identified.
 Vendors are then selected based on the specific order requirements.

-EDI.
 The vendor uses the PO number to track the order and initiate fulfillment.
 Once the items are shipped, the vendor sends an Invoice, which the system processes to update the store’s inventory, ensuring accurate stock levels.
-The

-Verified Invoices feature is used to validate the received quantities against the original PO.
+The Verified Invoices feature is used to validate the received quantities against the original PO.
 Any discrepancies are managed through Back Orders.

 Reaching "Purchase Orders"